Proposed expungements of the impeachments of Donald Trump: Analysis

 Impeachment ... has the trappings of a judicial proceeding.
 And if criminal charges can be expunged from civilian records, one can see why Republicans embrace a kind of legal magical thinking in their efforts to legitimize what is, ultimately, a political charade.

+In making the case that Trump should attempt to have his first impeachment expunged, Alan Dershowitz argued in April 2026 that impeachment is a "quasi-judicial procedure," therefore it might be possible to return the matter, "back to Congress and ask them to expunge," or to ask the judicial branch to expunge it.